chbasit/chbasit/README.md

 I specialize in creating clean, responsive, and user-focused frontend interfaces while also developing secure and efficient backend systems with RESTful API integrations.

-💼 Currently working as a Full-Stack Developer at Scale Pixels, building AI-powered web applications and integrating LLM-based APIs into modern React interfaces.

 💡 I’m passionate about: